-Many refer to the 1848 “CAL” Liberty Quarter Eagle as the first commemorative coin of the United States.
+Many refer to the 1848 “CAL” Liberty Quarter Eagle (Buy on eBay) as the first commemorative coin of the United States.
 The issue is directly linked to the California gold rush and has an important place in both history and numismatics.

 On December 9, 1848, the governor of California Colonel R.B.
 Mason sent 230 ounces of gold to Secretary of War William L. Marcy.
 This bullion was subsequently sent to the Philadelphia Mint where it was used to strike medals for Zachary Taylor and Winfield Scott along with specially produced quarter eagles.
 A total of 1,389 pieces were struck with the abbreviation “CAL.” stamped above the head of the each on the reverse.
 The letters were manually punched into the coin following its minting, although it is believed the die was still in the coining press when the letters were punched into the field.